-While many people may have an issue of the harsh-sounding name of this ingredient, titanium dioxide has been included in the FDA’s list of acceptable active ingredients in sunscreen products.
+While many people may have an issue with the harsh-sounding name of this ingredient, titanium dioxide has been included in the FDA’s list of acceptable active ingredients in sunscreen products.

-According to the FDA, titanium dioxide as an active ingredient in your physical sunscreen protects your skin from the UV rays and it is safe to use.
+According to the FDA, titanium dioxide as an active ingredient in your physical sunscreen, protects your skin from the UV rays and is safe to use.

 Besides being an extremely protective and non-toxic option for your skin, physical sunscreens are also reef-safe.

-This means they won’t have any negative impact on marine ecology if you go swimming after applying them on your face.
+This means they won’t negatively impact marine ecology if you go swimming after applying them on your face.